-A cross-section of the society enjoys games such as Mega Millions.
+A cross-section of society enjoys games such as Mega Millions.
 People playing this game keep playing through a variety of lotteries available if they do not win big.
 They keep on trying and taking chances and usually end up with a lot of scratch-off tickets.

-People choosing lotteries as a solution to the financial difficulties go in with a mindset that the more they play, the more likely they are to win the big prize.
+People choosing lotteries as a solution to financial difficulties go in with a mindset that the more they play, the more likely they are to win the big prize.
 The lottery can easily become an addiction because they believe that they will get lucky at some point, and they continue putting money based on a slight chance.

 The pandemic changed our lives in many ways, especially the way people conduct different activities including buying lottery tickets.
 The financial hardships brought by COVID-19 saw a rise in lottery sales, and the fact that it became easier to buy them online also contributed to the increase.

 According to the officials, adopting easy ways to access lottery tickets was essential to keep up the sales.
-Although it did raise the sales, it had a huge impact on the livelihood of retailers.
+Although it did raise sales, it had a huge impact on the livelihood of retailers.
 By moving lottery tickets online, the retailers were deprived of the commission they used to get by selling the tickets.

 The sales of other items offered by retailers also dropped as the target audience stopped visiting the store for their lottery tickets.
 People who buy lottery tickets are regular customers that ensure a small but steady stream of income, and when they have an alternative way of buying the tickets, it’s the retail stores that suffer.

-7. The Scroungers
+7. The scroungers

-The main contributors to the lottery sales are people in dire financial situations looking for a quick fix.
+The main contributors to lottery sales are people in dire financial situations looking for a quick fix.
 Over the years, there have been cases in which homeless people digging through dumpsters have managed to find thrown lottery tickets and won money.
 People looking for discarded lottery tickets in the trash are known as scroungers.

-Many lottery tickets buyers misread their tickets and discard them without realizing that they are throwing away money.
+Many lottery ticket buyers misread their tickets and discard them without realizing that they are throwing away money.
 A Massachusetts man who frequently dug through the town’s garbage found a $1 million scratch-off ticket in the trash and won big in 2005.
 His claim was disputed by the person who claimed to have thrown the ticket by mistake.

 Most of the time scroungers do not have to defend their ownership of the tickets and enjoy their win with minimum pushback.
 In such cases, the people reaping the benefit of the lottery are not the ones who have invested in them.
 Scroungers are often rewarded for their persistence and patience.

-6. The Entertainment Factor
+6. The entertainment factor

 In 2014 lotteries were legal in 43 states, and according to the North American Association of State and Provincial Lotteries, roughly $300 was spent on lotteries by adults.

-Several factors impact the sales, and that is why the rate was different in every state.
+Several factors impact sales, and that is why the rate was different in every state.
 In 2014 the statewide sales in North Dakota were just $36, while in Rhode Island, they were $800 per capita.

 It clearly shows that people consider it a better source of entertainment than entertainment.
 States with legal lottery spent $7 million more than all fifty states spent on entertainment.
 The stats are staggeringly in favor of the lotteries.

-5. Anonymity Of Winners
+5. Anonymity of winners

-Winning the lottery is exciting, but there is also the downside.
+Winning the lottery is exciting, but there is also a downside.
 Lottery winners become the center of attention as everyone wants the secret behind their financial luck.
 They are often contacted by scammers with big and exciting investment ideas.
 They are also expected to lend a helping hand to people in financial crises.

 Avoiding the big reveal ceremony is an excellent way of staying anonymous.
 Unfortunately, it is not possible to stay anonymous in all states.
 Only Maryland, Kansas, North Dakota, Delaware, South Carolina, Texas, and Ohio.
 Some other states may also allow the winners to stay anonymous, but the winners have to work for the choice.
 If winners wish to protect their identity, they should get legal representation and let them do the work.